Derrick White NBA Playoffs Player Props: Celtics vs. Heat

 Derrick White Insights vs. the Heat

-- The Heat are the second-best defensive squad in the NBA, conceding 109.8 points per contest.
+- Defensively, the Heat are second in the league, allowing 109.8 points per contest.

-- On the glass, the Heat are sixth in the NBA, allowing 41.9 rebounds per contest.
+- The Heat are the sixth-ranked squad in the NBA, allowing 41.9 rebounds per contest.

-- Allowing 25.6 assists per contest, the Heat are the 14th-ranked squad in the league.
+- Allowing 25.6 assists per contest, the Heat are the 14th-ranked squad in the NBA.

-- Conceding 13.1 made 3-pointers per game, the Heat are the 28th-ranked team in the league.
+- In terms of 3-pointers, the Heat have allowed 13.1 makes per contest, 28th in the NBA.

 Derrick White vs. the Heat